tobiasuihlein/hospital_register/README.md

 - Conduct further data analysis (e.g. specialization of hospitals, performance differences in the federal states)
 - Add more filters to the hospital map (e.g. for certain treatments, certificates and departments)
 - Identify places in Germany where the next hospital is more than a defined number of driving minutes away and create a map to display the results
-- Host the database on a server and deploy the streamlit app
 - Create an API to provide data requests for the public from the database and host it on a server

 ## Links